-Earlier this year, SUNY Oswego earned Tree Campus Higher Education recognition from the Arbor Day Foundation for the university’s commitment to effective urban forest management.
+SUNY Oswego has earned Tree Campus Higher Education recognition from the Arbor Day Foundation for the university’s commitment to effective urban forest management.

 The Arbor Day Foundation is the world’s largest membership nonprofit organization dedicated to planting trees.
 Its Tree Campus Higher Education program began in 2008 to encourage colleges and universities to plant trees on their campuses.

-With Earth Month 2024 underway, SUNY Oswego is also taking part in a number of related special events and activities, including Arbor Day plantings, programs and tree giveaways; a Maple Breakfast using sap harvested on campus; and more.
+For Earth Month 2024, SUNY Oswego took part in a number of related special events and activities, including Arbor Day plantings, programs and tree giveaways; a Maple Breakfast using sap harvested on campus; and more.

 Trees on campus and in urban spaces can lower energy costs by providing shade cover, cleaner air and water, and green spaces for students and faculty, the foundation said in a news release recognizing the honor.
 In addition, trees improve students' mental and cognitive health, provide an appealing aesthetic for campuses and create shaded areas for studying and gathering.